shobhakartiwari/iOS_Lead_Interview/README.md

 - More prone to human error (e.g., forgetting to release the lock).
 - Can introduce deadlocks if not handled carefully.
 ```

+>- Why to choose this ?
+>- It’s simple to use, relatively lightweight and performs well for many simple cases such as protecting a resource.
+It saves you from having to change all the existing calling code, were you to use an actor instead.
+Also, actors are not « free » either with respect to context switching.
+In turn, Apple has guidance to avoid using Mutex and various other thread locking mechanisms unless you absolutely need them (which is very unlikely) when making use of concurrency.
+>- [Credit:  Thanks to Michael Long & Patrick D for providing these inputs]

 # Solution 2.
 NSLOCK
 ```swift